KxSystems/docs/docs/interfaces/hdf5/user-guide.md

 Where

--   `fname` HDF5 file within which groups are to be created
+-   `fname` HDF5 file within which groups are to be created as a string
--   `gname` Structure of the groups to be created within the file
+-   `gname` is a string indicating the structure of the groups to be created within the file

 returns null on successful execution and creates the desired groups.